SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 Using fragment length estimate: 0 +/- 1
 ```

 Giraffe performes single-end mapping by defaults.
-When aligning paired-end reads it assumes that the first batch of reads are representative of the whole run, but if the input file is sorted, for example, this is not the case (see: https://github.com/vgteam/vg/wiki/Giraffe-best-practices)
-Therefore, ```vg giraffe``` can’t estimate the **** fragment length and standard deviation and falls back to single-end mapping.
+When aligning paired-end reads it assumes that the first batch of reads are representative of the whole run, but if the input file is sorted, for example, this is not the case (see: https://github.com/vgteam/vg/wiki/Giraffe-best-practices).
+Therefore, ```vg giraffe``` can’t estimate the mean fragment length and standard deviation for read pairing and falls back to single-end mapping.
 If this happens, align the reads to a linear reference and calculate those statistics using ```Picard```.

 1. Index the linear reference